Jennifer Lopez: 2021–2024: Focus on film and This Is Me... Now

+After marrying Ben Affleck and entering a publishing partnership with BMG Rights Management, Lopez released her ninth studio album, This Is Me...
+Now, in February 2024.
+A sequel to This Is Me...
+Then, the album spawned two singles: "Can't Get Enough", and "Rebound" featuring rapper Anuel AA.
+Lopez promoted the album with an exclusive concert at the Orpheum Theatre in Los Angeles, which was recorded as a concert film and released by Apple TV+ on February 21, 2024.
+This Is Me...
+Now formed part of a "three-part multimedia project" which included a companion musical film, This Is Me...
+Now: A Love Story directed by Dave Meyers, and a documentary, The Greatest Love Story Never Told.
+After potential partners backed out, Lopez financed the film herself for $20 million before it was purchased by Amazon.
+While A Love Story received positive reviews from critics and became a success on Prime Video, the film and its accompanying documentary also divided audiences, due in part to the overexposure of her relationship with Affleck.
+Lopez was set to embark on the This Is Me...
+Live North American tour, but cancelled it in order to spend more time with her family.
+Shortly after, it was announced that she and Affleck were divorcing.
+She would later state that "it was like my whole f***ing world exploded" amid the public scrutiny surrounding her personal and professional life in 2024.

-Despite facing public scrutiny throughout 2024, Lopez's films continued to achieve success; Collider and Deadline Hollywood noted her to be among the most successful actors of the streaming era.
+Lopez's films continued to achieve success; Collider and Deadline Hollywood noted her to be among the most successful actors of the streaming era.
 She co-produced and starred in the sci-fi thriller Atlas (2024), the third project under her Netflix deal.
 Atlas received negative reviews from critics but became a success on the platform.
 In a positive review of the film, The New York Times praised Lopez's performance and called the film "an intriguing concept."
 Her next role was in the biographical sports drama Unstoppable (2024), in which she plays the mother of wrestler Anthony Robles.
 The film premiered at the Toronto International Film Festival and received limited theatrical release before debuting on Prime Video.
 Lopez received praise for her work in the film, which Owen Gleiberman of Variety called "the fullest screen performance she has ever given".
 She was presented with Varietys "Legend & Groundbreaker Award" at the 2025 Palm Springs International Film Festival in honor of Unstoppable and her overall career.